DigvijayChavan6/C-STL/README.md

-# Generic Collection Library in C (Data Structures and Algorithms)
+# C-GenLib: C Language Generic Library (Collections of Data Structures and Algorithms)

 Welcome to the Generic Collection Library in C!
 This project provides a collection of generic data structures and algorithms implemented in the C programming language.